Air pollution in India

+As per the Indian express, "India was declared as the third-most polluted country in 2023, after Bangladesh and Pakistan, according to a report released by Swiss air quality monitoring body, IQAir.

 Causes

-Fuel and biomass burning is unnecessary
+Fuel and biomass burning

 Fuel wood and biomass burning is the primary reason for near-permanent haze and smoke observed above rural and urban India, and in satellite pictures of the country.
 Fuelwood and biomass cakes are used for cooking and general heating needs.
 These are burnt in cook stoves known as chulha (also chullha or chullah) in some parts of India.
 These cook stoves are present in over 100 million Indian households, and are used two to three times a day, daily.
 Some reports, including one by the World Health Organization, claim 300,000 to 400,000 people die of indoor air pollution and carbon monoxide poisoning in India because of biomass burning and use of chullhas.
 The carbon containing gases released from biomass fuels are many times more reactive than cleaner fuels such as liquefied petroleum gas.
 Air pollution is also the main cause of the Asian brown cloud, which is delaying the start of the monsoon.
 The Burning of biomass and firewood will not stop until electricity or clean burning fuel and combustion technologies become reliably available and widely adopted in rural and urban India.

 India is the world's largest consumer of fuelwood, agricultural waste and biomass for energy purposes.
 From the most recent available nationwide study, India used 148.7 million tonnes coal replacement worth of fuel-wood and biomass annually for domestic energy use.
 India's national average annual per capita consumption of fuel wood, agricultural waste and biomass cakes was 206 kilogram coal equivalent.
 The overall contribution of fuelwood, including sawdust and wood waste, was about 46% of the total, the rest being agricultural waste and biomass dung cakes.
 Traditional fuel (fuelwood, crop residue and dung cake) dominates domestic energy use in rural India and accounts for about 90% of the total.
 In urban areas, this traditional fuel constitutes about 24% of the total.
 India burns tenfold more fuelwood every year than the United States; the fuelwood quality in India is different from the dry firewood of the United States; and, the Indian stoves in use are less efficient, thereby producing more smoke and air pollutants per kilogram equivalent.

+The unsanctioned tyre pyrolysis plants, which recycle rubber tyres into low-grade oil and carbon black are widespread in India and contribute to severe air pollution and health problems.